Bruce Rauner: Abortion

 Rauner has a record of supporting abortion rights.
 The Rauner family has donated "thousands of dollars" to Planned Parenthood, and prior to his 2014 campaign, the Rauner Family Foundation donated $510,000 to the American Civil Liberties Union's Roger Baldwin Foundation.

 On July 29, 2016, Rauner signed S.B.
 1564 into law, which required doctors and pregnancy centers that refuse to perform abortions for religious or moral reasons to refer patients to places where they could have an abortion.
 The bill was passed on partisan lines, with no Republican legislators voting for the bill.
 Rauner's decision to sign the bill into law angered conservative groups.
 The same day, Rauner also signed a bill that extended insurance coverage for nearly all contraceptives.
 On August 5, Rauner was sued by a crisis pregnancy center, a Rockford, Illinois-based medical center, and a Downers Grove physician, claiming that SB 1564 was unconstitutional.
 On December 20, 2016, a Winnebago County Circuit Judge issued a preliminary injunction, which temporarily prohibited the State of Illinois from enforcing the law after it went into effect on January 1, 2017.

 As a candidate in 2014, Rauner stated that he opposed the existing Illinois law that restricted abortion coverage under Medicaid and the state employee health plan.
 In April 2017, however, Rauner pledged to veto an abortion rights bill that would (a) remove those abortion coverage restrictions: and (b) repeal an Illinois law making abortion illegal if Roe v.
 Wade were to be overturned.
 Despite his veto pledge, Rauner signed the abortion rights bill into law on September 28, 2017, earning him harsh criticism from conservative Republicans.

 Death penalty

-In 2018, Rauner called for the death penalty to be revived along with imposing on people convicted of killing police officers.
+In 2018, Rauner called for the death penalty to be revived along with imposing it on people convicted of killing police officers.